The Rime of the Ancient Mariner is

 -The Mariner's country

-Further into the poem though, we see many unnatural references within the story like:
+Further into the poem though, we see many unnatural references

 - The mysterious force that forces him to tell his story